 ArcIMS Virtual Servers.
 Since it is possible to have multiple Spatial Servers on multiple machines, a mechanism is needed to manage these Spatial Servers and the services running on them.
-ArcIMS uses a Virtual Server concept to manage services on multiple ArcIMS Spatial Servers.
+ArcIMS uses a Virtual Server concept to manage a site.
 A Virtual Server is a grouping of like instances, such as Image Server instances, on one or more Spatial Servers.
 Grouping ArcIMS Spatial Servers is important not only for administration but also for reliability.
 If an ArcIMS Spatial Server goes down, incoming requests can still be handled by other Spatial Servers assigned to the same Virtual Server.